 Is Hugsback suitable for adults with HSP?

-Yes, the Hugsback is compact and discreet, ideal for on the go or at the office.
+Yes, the Hugsback is compact and discreet, ideal for on-the-go or at the office.

 How do you best use Hugsback as an HSP?